How Long Is 10 Miles

 The time it takes to cover 10 miles drastically varies depending on the mode of transportation.
 Let's break it down:

 1. Walking: For an average walking pace of 3 miles per hour (mph), covering 10 miles would take approximately 3 hours and 20 minutes.
-However, this is just an average.
+That said, this is just an average.
 Factors like terrain, fitness level, and breaks significantly influence the actual time.
 Walking 10 miles uphill will take considerably longer than walking on a flat surface.

 2. Running: A moderately paced run at 6 mph would take about 1 hour and 40 minutes.
 Again, this is an average.
 Elite runners could complete the distance much faster, while less experienced runners might take significantly longer.
 Running 10 miles is a considerable undertaking, often requiring significant training and preparation.